 DNA Worldwide provide the world’s most advanced prenatal paternity test to accurately establish the biological father before the child is born.

-An approved doctor, nurse or sampler will take your sample; this will consist of taking a blood vial from the mother and the alleged father.
-The earliest a prenatal paternity test should commence is after 9 weeks of gestation, this allows time for the child’s DNA to be found in the mother’s blood.
+An approved doctor, nurse or sampler will take your sample; this will consist of taking a blood vial from the mother and a mouth swab from the alleged father.
+The earliest a prenatal paternity test should commence is after 11 weeks of gestation, this allows time for the child’s DNA to be found in the mother’s blood.

 You can expect your DNA test results within 10-12 working days on our secure online system, where you can also track the status of your test.
 We offer full support throughout the process and we are fully ISO: 17025 accredited and ISO: 9001 certified.